googleads/googleads-dfa-samples/php/v1.20/README.md

 ## Prerequisites

-Please make sure that you're running Ruby 1.9+ and have Composer installed.
-Run `composer install` on the example directory to install all prerequisites.
+  - PHP 5.3+
+  - SoapClient
+  - Composer

+From the example directory, run `composer install` to install all dependecies

 ## Setup Authentication